TRivia: Self-supervised Fine-tuning of Vision-Language Models for Table Recognition: Acknowledgments

 \section{Acknowledgments}

-Authors from HKU are partially supported by the Croucher Start-up Allowance (Project \#2499102828) and RGC Early Career Scheme (Project \#27211524).
-Any opinions, findings, or conclusions expressed in this material are those of the authors and do not necessarily reflect the views of the Croucher Foundation and RGC.
+This research is partially supported by the RGC Early Career Scheme (Project \#27211524) and Croucher Start-up Allowance (Project \#2499102828).
+Any opinions, findings, or conclusions expressed in this material are those of the authors and do not necessarily reflect the views of RGC and the Croucher Foundation.
+This research is partially supported by Shanghai Artificial Intelligence Laboratory.

 {

 }

 \maketitlesupplementary